platformsh/platformsh-docs/docs/src/integrations/activity/webhooks.md

 The CLI prompts you to specify which to include or exclude.
 Leave at the default values to get all events on all environments in a project.

-For testing purposes, you can use a service like [webhook.site](https://webhook.site/) and use the generated URL as `{{<variable "URL_TO_RECEIVE_JSON" >}}`.
+For testing purposes, you can generate a URL from a service such as [webhook.site](https://webhook.site/) and use the generated URL as `{{<variable "URL_TO_RECEIVE_JSON" >}}`.

 ## Webhook schema